sanskriti-bansal/VideoSummarization/README.md

 # VideoSummarization
-In this project video summarization is done to get only the important part of the video
+In this project video summarization is done to get only the informative part of the video content.